wconrad/ftpd/README.md

 ## FILE SYSTEM

-The file system object that the driver supplies to Ftpd is Ftpds gateway to the logical file system.
+The file system object that the driver supplies to Ftpd is Ftpd's gateway to the logical file system.
 Ftpd doesn't know or care whether it's serving files from disk, memory, or any other means.